roastduck/db/README.md

 Executables will be generated to `bin/`.

-Remember to `make clean` before switching to the other mode.
+NOTE1: Remember to `make clean` before switching to the other mode.

+NOTE2: You need to re-run CMake if new files are added.

 ## Test